feldera/dist-design/kafka.md

   The consumer uses `assign` and related consumer APIs to specify particular topics and partitions to read.

+Kafka documents that a consumer doesn't have to be in a consumer group if it doesn't need either of the above features.
+In practice, sometimes it seems to be required anyway.
+The Kafka broker durably stores the current offset and membership of each consumer group, so it's best to reuse consumer group names rather than generating a fresh random one on every connection.

 ## Transactions

 Kafka supports transactions.
 A transaction includes reading from a